.TH GNUSERV 1 "" "XEmacs Server"

 /tmp/gsrv??? is created as a key for the message queue, and if removed

 will cause the communication between server and client to fail until

 A Unix-domain socket is used to communicate between \fIgnuclient\fP

 and \fIgnuserv\fP if the symbol UNIX_DOMAIN_SOCKETS is defined at the

 top of gnuserv.h.
 A file called /tmp/gsrvdir????/gsrv is created for

-between server and client will fail.
-Only the user running gnuserv will be
+and client to fail.
+Only the user running gnuserv will be able to

 .SH INTERNET-DOMAIN SOCKETS